 February 17, 1865- Sherman's Army captures Columbia, South Carolina while Confederate defenders evacuate Charleston, South Carolina.

-February 22, 1865- Wilmington, NC, falls to Union troops, closing the last important southern port on the east coast.
+February 22, 1865- Wilmington, NC, falls to Federal troops, closing the last important Southern port on the east coast.
 On this same day, Joseph E. Johnston is restored to command the nearly shattered Army of the Tennessee, vice John B. Hood who resigned a month earlier.

 March 4, 1865- President Abraham Lincoln is inaugurated for his second term as president in Washington, DC.